GustaveWALDRON/Warframe_Database/README.md

 # Warframe_Database
-Warframe Databases for sorting information and help choosing according to selected caracteristics using SQLite (sufficent for sorting, but too basic for better and more efficient sorting)
+Warframe Databases for sorting information and help choosing according to selected caracteristics using __SQLite Browser__ (sufficent for sorting, but too basic for better and more efficient sorting)